Enterprise Application Services (EAS) Change Management Policy

-- The Department must alert AIS of concerns and problems that are discovered during testing.
+- The Department must alert EAS of concerns and problems that are discovered during testing.

-- Before installation, the Director of AIS shall approve the project; this action signifies that the upgrade software poses no known risk to the University’s critical business processing.
+- Before installation, the Director of EAS shall approve the project; this action signifies that the upgrade software poses no known risk to the University’s critical business processing.

-- The Upgrade Specialist shall install the upgrade software in the production environment; this action completes the upgrade project.
+- The DBA shall install the upgrade software in the production environment; this action completes the upgrade project.